versiledev/versile-python/doc/overview.rst

    service as a daemon with handlers for SIGTERM.
 Alternatively a service can be killed "the hard way" by sending SIGKILL.

-Similar to links, global license information must be set on :class:`versile.Versile` before services can be constructed.

 Connecting to a remote object broker ....................................